 ‘See you later, mate.’
 Nev drifted off.

 Harry stepped into the nearest empty classroom, then shut the door behind him and sealed it with a flick of his wand.
 ‘Azure.’

 Fleur’s face shimmered into view.
-A strained, indulgent affection hovered on her lips.
+A strained, indulgent smile hovered on her lips.
 ‘Gabby’s being difficult.
-She wants to talk to you before she casts the Fidelius Charm for us and apparently it has to be now.’
+She wants to talk to you before she casts the Fidelius for us and apparently it has to be now.’

 ‘I’m coming.’
 Harry switched to French.
 ‘I can bring Sirius, too.’